Eating less is essential for weight loss

 Are you having trouble losing weight even though you're making healthier lifestyle choices — sacrificing sweets, swapping French fries for a side salad and sweating bullets at the gym?
 Do you continue to mount the scale, week after week, only to discover the same stubborn number staring back at you?

-The problem might not be what you're eating, but how much you're eating, according to Jean Alves, MS, RD, LDN, a clinical dietitian with the Nutrition and Wellness Center at Rush University Medical Center.
-"I often find that portion control is the most challenging hurdle on a person's path to weight loss,' she says.
+The problem might not be what you're eating, but how much you're eating.
+In fact, portion control is often the most challenging hurdle on a person's path to weight loss.

 The skinny on portion size

 A study from Cornell University found that the average U.S. adult eats 92 percent of whatever he or she puts on his/her plate.
 As a general rule, if we see it, we eat it.
 So most people are more likely to clean their plates than leave food untouched, regardless of what they're eating, or how hungry they really are.

 This tendency is particularly problematic when dining out, since restaurant-sized portions typically far exceed the amount of food we actually need.

 But even at home, we typically over-serve ourselves and keep food in sight, which tempts us to eat further.
 To compound the problem, we also tend to eat while distracted — say, by the TV, our phone, or computer — so that we don't realize we've had enough until we hit the bottom of the chip bag, or our forks come up empty.

 The good news is there may be some easy ways to help counter heavy-handed serving habits and unmindful eating.
 Here are some tips for exercising better portion control:

 - Cook high-calorie foods in smaller amounts, so there isn't enough for seconds or thirds.

 - Pre-plate the high-calorie foods in the kitchen and leave the serving dishes off the table and out of sight.